CharafeddineMechalikh/recap/README.md

 		3. Run the generated experiment via simulation

-# Useful files to debug
+# Useful files to start with
 You can run these files in debug mode to see the step by step logic of model creation and simulation start to understant how things work.

 * eu.recap.sim.RecapSimPlusLauncher.java